siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

 Data Model (aka The Schema)
 ######################################

-SiliconCompiler uses a data structure class, called the Schema, to store all information associated with the compilation process and the design that's being compiled.
+SiliconCompiler uses a data structure object, called :class:`~siliconcompiler.schema.Schema`, also referred to as "the schema" in subsequent docs, to store all information associated with the compilation process and the design that's being compiled.

-The types of information stored by the SiliconCompiler Schema include, but is not limited to:
+The types of information stored by the schema include, but is not limited to:

 - How the design is defined (i.e. HW architectural definitions)
 - How the design is compiled (i.e. Build tools and technology specifics)